Rio: Rainbow Gate!: Other characters

-A duel in which two Gate Holders wager their Gates.
-Gate Battles can be any game the dealer chooses, and the Gate Holder can add any rule or condition as he/she pleases.
-According to Tom Howard, Gate Holders cannot refuse a Gate Battle once it has been announced.
-He has also stated that continuous Gate Battles can easily wear out an individual, as with the case with Rio.

-A Gate Holder who can change the battlefield of a Gate Battle to his or her liking.
-The Roll Ruler's power depends on how many Gates a Gate Holder wields, and a Roll Ruler can also change the outcome of a Gate Battle.
-In rare cases, a Roll Ruler's battlefield can also reflect its user's true feelings, as with the case with Rina.
-There are three Roll Rulers in the series: Rio, Rina, and Risa/Joker.

 Release

 The series, produced by Xebec, is directed by Takao Kato, written by Mayori Sekijima, produced by Shinji Horikiri, character design by Hisashi Shimura, and music by Atsushi Umebori.
-The anime aired on Tokyo MX between January 4, 2011 and March 29, 2011, with subsequent broadcasts on TV Aichi, Mainichi Broadcasting System, Inc., Nico Nico Channel, BS NTV, and AT-X. Crunchyroll provides simulcasts of the series on their website to their paid subscribers, with others seeing it a week later.
-The series was released on seven DVD and Blu-ray volumes between April 29, 2011 and October 19, 2011, the last of which contains a bonus episode.
+The anime aired on Tokyo MX between January 4 and March 29, 2011, with subsequent broadcasts on TV Aichi, Mainichi Broadcasting System, Inc., Nico Nico Channel, BS NTV, and AT-X. Crunchyroll provides simulcasts of the series on their website to their paid subscribers, with others seeing it a week later.
+The series was released on seven DVD and Blu-ray volumes between April 29 and October 19, 2011, the last of which contains a bonus episode.
 The opening theme for the series is "Let's Spin the World Together!" (世界と一緒にまわろうよ！, Sekai to Issho ni Mawarō yo!) by the Love Roulettes, consisting of Marina Inoue (Rio), Ayana Taketatsu (Mint), Chiaki Takahashi (Rina), and Yōko Hikasa (Linda), while the ending theme is "Miracle☆Chance" (みらくる☆ちゃんす, Mirakuru Chansu) by ULTRA-PRISM.
-CD singles of the songs were released on January 26, 2011 by Universal Music.
+CD singles of the songs were released on January 26, 2011, by Universal Music.

-The anime was licensed in North America by Media Blasters in 2013 and released on DVD, in the Japanese language with English subtitles, on March 25, 2014.
+The anime was licensed in North America by Media Blasters in 2013 and released on DVD, in Japanese with English subtitles, on March 25, 2014.
 The Media Blasters version began streaming on Ani.me in 2017.
 The series premiered on Toku in the United States as the first program to air on the network at the time of its launch on December 31, 2015.